 The Health professions Education Research Scholars (HERS) program is a monthly all day session (18 sessions total) with content from the Medical Education Research Certificate (MERC) program, developed and offered through the Association of American Medical Colleges (AAMC), plus an experiential project in which participants are actively mentored through the development and execution of a scholarly research project.
 A competitive selection process will be used to identify program participants.

 Participants will be required to protect one designated day per month, with support of their department, to devote to participation in the HERS program.
 Upon completion of the program, participants will receive their MERC certification from the AAMC.

 Along with submitting an application, participants must document Chair support with a signed Requirements and Expectations document found below.
 A $3,000 fee per participant will be required.

-This 18-month intensive, mentorship-guided program will both improve the execution of health professions education at Carillon Clinic and contribute to national and international academic research on health professions education.
+This 18-month intensive, mentor-guided program will both improve the execution of health professions education at Carillon Clinic and contribute to national and international academic research on health professions education.

 Click here to complete your brief application.